StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 # How can you utilize Harbor Container Registry in StarlingX

-Deploying Harbor within StarlingX provides you with an integrated, secure container registry that simplifies artifact storage, retrieval, and security operations.
 Harbor is packaged as a system application and included in the StarlingX installation ISO.
-In order to enable Harbor container registry, you can upload and apply the harbor system application.
+In order to enable Harbor container registry, you can upload and apply the Harbor system application.

 This blog post will use All-in-one Simplex (AIO-SX) deployment.
+You are going to perform the following steps:
+1. Deploy the Harbor system application
+2. Expose the application using nodePort
-You are going to deploy harbor system application and expose it using nodePort, push an image and a helm chart to the registry, scan the image using default trivy scanner and pull an image.
+3. Push an image and a Helm chart to the registry
+4. Scan the image using default Trivy scanner
+5. Pull an image

 ## Deploy harbor system application

-In this blog post, harbor should be exposed using nodePort.
+In this blog post, Harbor should be exposed using nodePort.

 1. Create harbor namespace.

    ```
    ~(keystone_admin)]$ kubectl create namespace harbor
    ```

-2. Generate certificates and create secret.
-You can obtained oam floating IP address by running 'system oam-show' command.
+2. Generate certificates and create a secret.
+You can obtain an OAM floating IP address by running 'system oam-show' command.

-Please make sure to replace URL harbor.yourdomain.com with the harbor url and make sure it has been configured in the DNS server owning the dns as the OAM FLOATING IP Address of StarlingX.
+Please make sure to replace the 'harbor.yourdomain.com' URL with the harbor URL and make sure it has been configured in the DNS server owning the DNS as the OAM FLOATING IP address of StarlingX.

    ```
    ~(keystone_admin)]$ cat <<EOF > harbor-certificate.yaml
    ---